 Full-Scope Family Practice: Most of our family practice preceptors follow their own inpatients and have other specific areas of interest including maternity care, nursing homes, house visits, addictions medicine etc. Preceptors are very open to you spending time with other physicians to increase your diversity of experiences.

-Family Health Team: We have a beautiful new waterfront clinic, few minutes from downtown.
+Family Health Team: We have a beautiful new waterfront clinic a few minutes from downtown.
 Each physician has their own nurse, and we have access to many allied health professionals such as pharmacists, nurse practitioners, diabetes educators, social workers etc. We have an ECG machine, procedure room, pharmacy, and radiology department in the building, and a great European Bakery!

 Staff to learner ratio: The 4 FM residents are the only full-time residents in a large hospital.
 Therefore you are usually 1:1 with preceptors, have first dibs on procedures, interesting cases, and extra learning experiences with specialists.
 However, this is also a downside of the program, that you miss out on the team-based learning and teaching opportunities.